GenCompositor: Generative Video Compositing with Diffusion Transformer: Experiments

-To conduct quantitative evaluations, we utilize a common benchmark, \textit{i.e.}, VBench~\cite{VBench}, to analyze the quality of generation from 4 dimensions: 1) Subject Consistency: consistency about subjects in the video.
+To conduct quantitative evaluations, we utilize two well-known generation quality metrics: FVD~\citep{fvd} and KVD, and a common benchmark, \textit{i.e.}, VBench~\citep{VBench,vbench2}, to analyze the quality of generation from 4 dimensions: 1) Subject Consistency: consistency about subjects in the video.
 2) Background Consistency: consistency about the video background.
 3) Motion Smoothness: motion quality of the generated video.
 4) Aesthetic Quality: subjective visual quality of the video.
-We believe these four metrics to be most relevant to our task and generate 40 sets of videos using Tora, Revideo, and our method, respectively.
-As shown in Tab.~\ref{tab:compdrag}, our method achieves the best average scores across all four metrics.
-In addition, we conduct user study in Sec.~\ref{sec:usrstudy} of supplementary material to compare intuitive quality of different methods.
+We believe these four metrics to be most relevant to our task and generate 40 sets of videos using Tora, Revideo, VACE, and our method, respectively.
+As shown in Tab.~\ref{tab:compdrag}, our method achieves the best average scores across all six metrics.
+In addition, we conduct user study in Sect.~\ref{sec:usrstudy} of appendix to compare intuitive quality of different methods.